• Best Things To Do in Athens

 Athens Travel Seasons

 - High Season (Mid-June through Mid-September): Summer in Athens is the high season, a good time to visit if you’re hoping to experience heat and a hopping nightlife.
-There will be an especially lively atmosphere with lots of tourists in the streets, and this seasons also sees the highest accommodation and airfare rates.
+There will be an especially lively atmosphere with lots of tourists in the streets.
+Summer also sees the highest hotel and airfare rates.
 In August, many locals, including shop owners and restauranteurs, go on vacation to the mountains or beaches, which means some businesses will be closed.

 - Shoulder Season (April through Mid-June, Mid-September through October): Shoulder season is the time most feel is the very best for visiting Athens.
 From April through the end of spring and again in early fall, the weather is often pleasant with high temperatures ranging in the low to mid-20s.
 This is also when there are better deals for accommodation and flights, and most shops, attractions, and restaurants will be open.